How to Nail the NCT: An Expert’s Advice

 Get Your Car Moving

-“Last year, the fail rate rose about 6-7%, probably the steepest rise the RSA has seen in several years,” Eddie notes.
-“When a car is parked up for a period of time — whether people are working from home or just doing less driving — it still needs some love and attention.”
+More people are working from home in recent years and there has been a noticeable drop in car usage for some people.
+Eddie notes, “When a car is parked up for a period of time — whether people are working from home or just doing less driving — it still needs some love and attention.”

 The engine should be started on a regular basis, for example, so that it doesn’t seize and the battery gets a chance to regenerate.